UK watchdog investigates auditors of Greensill, Wyelands Bank

-LONDON, June 28 (Reuters) - Britain's accounting regulator said on Monday it has opened an investigation into how PwC audited the accounts of Wyelands, the bank owned by steel tycoon Sanjeev Gupta's metals-to-finance empire GFG Alliance.
+LONDON (Reuters) -Britain’s accounting regulator said on Monday it has opened investigations into the audits of Greensill Capital and Wyelands Bank as regulatory scrutiny into the companies intensifies.

-Wyelands financed GFG Alliance was closely linked to financing company Greensill Capital which went bust earlier this year.
+Wyelands Bank is owned by steel tycoon Sanjeev Gupta’s metals-to-finance empire GFG Alliance, which it financed.
+GFG Alliance was closely linked to financing company Greensill Capital which went bust earlier this year.

 The Financial Reporting Council said it has started the investigation into PwC, one of the world’s Big Four auditors, in relation to its audit of the consolidated financial statements of Wyelands Bank for the year ended 30 April 2019.